Spectral Analysis of the Quantum Random Energy Model: Adjacency matrix on Hamming balls

 The product in the prefactor is estimated by $ C_K /(\varepsilon^2 N^{K+2}) $ using the first item.
 The second product is dominated by $ 4^{K - D} $ such that the summation over $ D \geq K+1 $ is bounded by a geometric series.
 The last product is bounded by $ 4^{K - \varrho_0 N} $ such that the sum is bounded trivially by this exponential factor times $ \varrho N $.
 This completes the proof. \end{proof}

-We remark that the decay established in Proposition~\ref{lem:freeB} for fixed distance $ K $ to the center of the ball agrees in its dependence on $ N $ with the result of Proposition~\ref{prop:greenfix}.
+The decay established in Proposition~\ref{lem:freeB} for fixed distance $ K $ to the center of the ball agrees in its dependence on $ N $ with the result of Proposition~\ref{prop:greenfix}.
 Moreover, the rough decay estimate \eqref{G_bound} is 'qualitatively correct' in the sense that we expect an estimate of the form